M&A and Shareholder Arbitrations

 The fact that not all price-relevant information was provided during the due diligence phase is especially sensitive.
 It could lead to a situation in which the buyer claims that he or she has wilfully – thus intentionally – been deceived by the seller.
 In many jurisdictions, such a claim enables the buyer to lever out contractually agreed liability limitations of the purchase agreement.

-The fundamental objective of every damage assessment is to restore the injured party – i.e., put them in the position they would have been in without the injuring event.
+The fundamental objective of every damage assessment is to restore the injured party, that is to say, put them in the position they would have been in without the injuring event.
 However, this relatively simple principle of damage determination must be adjusted depending on the jurisdiction and the underlying purchase agreement.
 And these adjustments may be relatively complicated in practice.

 M&A damage quantification – often misunderstood